 3. Learn more about your audience

 Having your own ecommerce website helps you better understand your customers.
 This includes demographics such as their location, as well as how they found your website and heard about you.
-You can analyze their behavior on your website, like what they looked at and the path they took to buy from you.
+You can analyse their behaviour on your website, like what they looked at and the path they took to buy from you.

 If there are certain traffic sources that are bringing in great customers for your business, you can choose to focus efforts there and put more money into those channels since you know they are profitable.